yangjiaolong/Go-ICP/README.md

 * \<CONFIGURATION FILENAME\> is the configuration file containing parameters for the algorithm, e.g. initial rotation and translation cubes, convergence threshold and trimming percentage.
 See “config_example.txt” for example.

 * \<OUTPUT FILENAME\> is the output file containing registration results.
 By default it contains the obtained 3x3 rotation matrix and 3x1 translation vector only.
 You can adapt the code to output other results as you wish.

+Some sample data and scripts can be found in the /demo folder.

 ### Notes